Integration of Hmong people into urban society: Racism

-"Kidnapping for marriage"
+Kidnapping for marriage

 In January 1987, a local newspaper in Eau Claire began circulating about a "marriage-by-theft" case in La Crosse.
 The news article reported that a Hmong man had "abducted" and "impregnated" a Hmong woman against her will after obtaining permission from her parents to marry her.
 It is customary that this "kidnapping" takes place for Hmong marriages.
 Viewed as primitive and violent by the Americans this issue sparked many conflicts involving moral values and cultural customs.
 The Hmong wanted to preserve this custom because they did not want to lose a part of their culture, thus condemning them to becoming simply another minority whose customs are lost and stuck in poverty and illiteracy.
-Although these incidents have cause cultural disorder, the crime rates in Eau Claire have hardly ben affected and the social control of the dominant group, the local whites, were not undermined.
+Although these incidents have caused cultural disorder, the crime rates in Eau Claire have hardly been affected and the social control of the dominant group, the local whites, were not undermined.
 This is just another example of the difficulty Hmong people face integrating their culture within a new society.